G-Pasko/Corsework-CSE-101-/pa8/README.md

 	in alphabetical order with the corresponding value number printed next to it.
 	Next, it will print the keys corresponding to a pre order tree walk.

+Word Frequency:
+	Another top level client for this lab that will sort and count the frequency of different words used in an input file.
+It will print the words in alphabetical order with the number of times they were used.

 DictionaryTest.cpp:
 	This file tests all of the functions that are created in Dictionary.cpp.